NordicSemiconductor/asset-tracker-cloud-aws-js/features/NeighborCellGeolocationnRFCloud.feature.md

 When I GET `${networkSurveyGeolocationApiUrl}/${surveyId}?ts=${ts}`

-Then the response status code should be `200`
+Then the response status code should equal `200`

-And the `Access-Control-Allow-Origin` response header should be `*`
+And the `Access-Control-Allow-Origin` response header should equal `*`

-And the `Content-Type` response header should be `application/json`
+And the `Content-Type` response header should equal `application/json`

-And the response should equal
+And the response body should equal

 ```json
 {